-Capitation premiums - CHP receives from AHCCCS fixed capitation payments, generally in advance, based on certain rates for each member enrolled with CHP.
-CHP is required to provide all covered health care services to their members, regardless of the cost of care.
-If there are funds remaining, CHP retains the funds as profit; if the costs are higher than the amount of capitation payments, CHP absorbs the loss.
-Capitation premiums are recognized in the month that enrollees are entitled to health care services.
-CHP may recover certain losses for those cases eligible for reinsurance payments.
+Capitation premiums - CHP receives from AHCCCS fixed capitation payments based on certain rates for each member enrolled with CHP.
+CHP is required to provide all covered health care services to their members, regardless of the cost of care and does so through its contract with Mercy Care.
+Capitation premiums are recognized over the applicable coverage period on a per member basis for covered members in the month that enrollees are entitled to health care services